MakeshiftMaker/DHT11/README.md

 The library comes with the function readDHT(int dhtPin):

-the dhtPin being the GPIO pin on your Pi to which youve hooked up your DATA pin on the DHT11.
+the dhtPin being the GPIO pin on your Pi to which youve hooked up your DATA pin on the DHT11. (using the WiringPi GPIO numbering scheme)

 The function returns a pointer to an Array which contains Integral and Decimal Humidity/Temperature values and a checksum.